Bob Beckel: Fox News, 2011-2015

+In December 2011 Beckel said about Julian Assange on Fox: "A dead man can't leak stuff ... there's only one way to do it: illegally shoot the son of a bitch."

 In October 2011, Beckel nearly choked to death on a piece of shrimp at a Fox News reception, but was saved by Fox News chief Roger Ailes and The Five co-host Eric Bolling.

-During his time on The Five Beckel frequently made comments which attracted criticism.
+During his time on The Five, Beckel frequently made comments which attracted criticism.
 On a Fox News panel in 2011, Beckel called for "illegally shoot[ing]" Julian Assange, the editor of WikiLeaks.
 In February 2013 Beckel said "When's the last time you heard about rape on a college campus?".
 After receiving criticism for his comments he apologized.
 In July 2014, Beckel referred to Chinese citizens as "chinamen" and in the same month he referred to The Bachelorette star Andi Dorfman as a "slut".

+In June 2015, Fox announced that Beckel had left the program.
+A Fox spokesman said: "We couldn't hold The Five hostage to one man's personal issues."
+Beckel, whose last appearance on the show was in February 2015, had been absent while recovering from back surgery; he had also drawn controversy a month prior to his departure from the show, when he described himself as an "Islamophobe" in response to the Charlie Hebdo shooting.
+The network issued a statement, saying that Beckel had "entered rehab facility for treatment of an addiction to prescription pain medication."

 On January 16, 2017, Beckel rejoined The Five as co-host.
 However, he was again fired in May of that same year, amid claims that he had made racially insensitive remarks to a Black employee.
-After being fired from Fox, Beckel criticized Fox for “using political tactics to front for Trump”, specifically singling out Tucker Carlson.
+After being fired from Fox, Beckel criticized Fox for "using political tactics to front for Trump", specifically singling out Tucker Carlson.

 CNN

 In October 2015, Beckel was hired by CNN to offer commentary on the 2016 election.
 CNN was criticized for hiring Beckel due to his controversial views on Muslims.

-In response to Hillary Clinton calling Trump supporters a Basket of deplorables “It’s the wrong thing to say".
-On an Don Lemon Tonight Beckel questioned former Trump campaign manager Corey Lewandowski willingness to criticize Donald Trump.
-After the release of the Access Hollywood tape Beckel predicted that Trump would lose the 2016 United States presidential election as a result of the tape.
+In response to Hillary Clinton calling Donald Trump supporters a "basket of deplorables", Beckel responded: "It's the wrong thing to say".
+On an episode of Don Lemon Tonight, Beckel questioned former Trump campaign manager Corey Lewandowski's unwillingness to criticize Trump.
+After the release of the Access Hollywood tape, Beckel predicted that Trump would lose the 2016 presidential election.

-In February 2016, Beckel told CNN about an alleged letter that Trump had wrote to Princess Diana and alleged the information may be damaging.
+In February 2016, Beckel told CNN about an alleged letter that Trump had written to Diana, Princess of Wales, claiming the information would be damaging.
 Beckel said he sought out the letter.